-The commitments of the Corporation include a \$10 million loan commitment to Bahar Energy for the funding of the deficit cash flows associated with the 2014 Bahar Annual Work Program and Budget ("WP&B"), which is subject to change.
-As of September 30, 2014 the Corporation has funded \$8.8 million and expects the remaining funding under this commitment to be minimal for the remainder of the year due to downward revisions to the WP&B.
+The Corporation had a \$10 million loan commitment to Bahar Energy for the funding of deficit cash flows associated with the 2014 Bahar Annual Work Program and Budget.
+At December 31, 2014, the Corporation had funded \$8.8 million.

 The Corporation's commitments to fund the Bahar project are based on the approved annual WP&B prepared by BEOC.
 Greenfields' management, through their participation at the project Steering Committee, Management Committee and Bahar Energy board of directors, provides significant input and technical guidance to the proposed annual work plan.
 Proposed budgets are reviewed and approved by the Management Committee (comprised of representatives from Bahar Energy and SOCAR), Bahar Energy board of directors and Greenfields board of directors.
 Budget approval by Bahar Energy must be unanimous.
 Failing unanimity on a work program and budget, the proposal capable of satisfying the minimum work and production obligations under the ERDPSA for the calendar year in question that receives the highest percentage vote is deemed approved.
 Greenfields' President and Chief Executive Officer currently serves as the Bahar Energy representative to the Steering Committee under the ERDPSA and to the Management Committee for BEOC.
 The latter has the authority under the Joint Operating Agreement to exercise overall supervision, direction and control of all matters pertaining to the Joint Operations.